Cart

 • Detox and juice cleanses: HPV resides in cells, not freely in the blood.
 There is no biological mechanism by which detoxification programs could specifically remove the virus.

-When medical guidance is indispensable
+When medical supervision is indispensable

 • Abnormal Pap smear result: If HPV has already caused cell changes, it's about targeted monitoring, not just waiting.
 A colposcopy may be necessary.